Chelicerata: Relationships with other arthropods

 The "traditional" view of arthropod phylogeny shows chelicerates as less closely related to the other major living groups (crustaceans; hexapods, which includes insects; and myriapods, which includes centipedes and millipedes) than these other groups are to each other.
 Recent research since 2001, using both molecular phylogenetics (the application of cladistic analysis to biochemistry, especially to organisms' DNA and RNA) and detailed examination of how various extant arthropods' nervous systems develop in the embryos, suggests that chelicerates are most closely related to myriapods, while hexapods and crustaceans are each other's closest relatives.
 However, analysis including extinct arthropods such as trilobites results in a swing back to the "traditional" view, wherein trilobites are placed as the sister-group of the Tracheata (hexapods plus myriapods) and chelicerates as least closely related to the other groups.

-Cladogram after O'Flynn et al, 2023, showing possible relationships of Chelicerata to living and extinct arthropod groups:
+Cladogram after Liu et al, 2026, showing possible relationships of Chelicerata to living and extinct arthropod groups:Cladogram of possible relationships of stem-chelicerates after Lerosey-Aubril and Ortega-Hernández, 2026: